Devops-Nagarro/hellogwt/ReadMe.md

 2. Click on `Debug Project` or type Ctrl+F5.
 3. In the project custom menu, click on `Run GWT code server`.
 4. Visit the url said by the code server to install the bookmarklet.

+- To run JUnit tests, in the project menu, click on `Test`.
+- To run GWT unit tests, in the project custom menu, click on `Run GWT unit tests`.

 # License